tinesubic/dnd-puzzles/README.md

 4. Drag in each ring tab to rotate, then press **Channel** in all four within the timeout window (default 10 s).
 5. Use the DM console to monitor state in real time.
 The DM tab also shows the correct/incorrect status for each ring — useful for verifying the solution.
 6. **Force Success** on the DM console will trigger the win state without solving the puzzle, if you want to verify the success animation/sound.

-Tips for solo testing:
-- Use Chrome's "Tab Groups" or split-screen windows to see multiple tabs at once.
-- The default channel timeout (10 s) gives you enough time to click Channel on all 4 tabs.
-- If a tab disconnects (e.g. you close it), its role is freed after 3 s — open a new tab to take it back.

 ## Configuration